Social Media

 Image credit: Kayak Fishing Fever

 Get double the fun on a kayak fishing tour!
 With Fever, you can fish for groupers, parrotfish and snappers as you go sea kayaking across gentle waves.
-The kayaking and fishing package includes all the equipment you need for a splashing good time (do note this is sea kayaking along a two to four-kilometre route and currents may be stronger for younger kids to manage).
-There is a minimum age of 7 years old, and all kids 7 to 12 must be accompanied by an adult in the same tandem kayak.
+The kayaking and fishing package includes all the equipment you need for a splashing good time (do note this is sea kayaking along a two to four-kilometre route and currents may be strong for younger kids to manage).
+They also offer kid-friendly kayaking adventures.
+The minimum age for kayak fishing is 3 years old, while the minimum age for all other kayaking adventures is two years old.

 kayaking singapore adventures by asian detours

-First published in 2022 by Eunice Sng, updated in 2023 by Sassy Mama
+First published in 2022 by Eunice Sng, updated in 2026 by Sassy Mama.
+Hero image by Asian Detours via Instagram

 more sassy mama